 - It’s okay not to divulge everything to everyone

-- Learn how the group tore down your boundaries between you and
+- Learn how the group tore down your boundaries between you and other group members/leaders

-- Learn how the group built up unhealthy boundaries between you and
+- Learn how the group built up unhealthy boundaries between you and the outside world

-- Test the waters, build up a relationship before you trust
+- Test the waters, build up a relationship before you trust someone

 - Beef up your critical thinking skills!